 Some spoilers for Raya and the Last Dragon ahead.

 After seeing the film, you may have wondered if this is the first Disney film to represent a gay Disney Princess.
-Well, the voice actress behind Raya, Kelly Marie Tran, says yes.
+The voice actress behind Raya, Kelly Marie Tran, says yes.

 Tran recently sat down with Vanity Fair to talk about the latest Walt Disney Animation Studios film, including the fact that there may have been some romantic feelings between Raya and another character, Princess Namaari.

-During the film, there is a scene when Raya walks out and meets up with her longtime enemy, Princess Namaari (voiced by Gemma Chan) for battle.
-As Raya first walks out, she says “Hey there, Princess Undercut,” with a big smirk on her face, “Fancy meeting you here.”
+During the film, there is a scene when Raya walks out and meets up with her longtime enemy, Princess Namaari (voiced by Gemma Chan), for battle.
+As Raya first walks out, she says, “Hey there, Princess Undercut,” with a big smirk, “Fancy meeting you here.”

-Some thought this was a bit flirtatious and we are now finding out, that was on purpose.
-Tran told Vanity Fair that when she was recording her voice for the role of Raya, she decided there were “some romantic feelings going on there” between main character, Raya, and Princess Namaari.
+Some thought this was a bit flirtatious, and we are now finding out that it was on purpose.
+Tran told Vanity Fair that when she was recording her voice for the role of Raya, she decided there were “some romantic feelings going on there” between the main character, Raya, and Princess Namaari.

-Raya is not the first female Disney character to not have a male love interest within the film.
-She follows both Moana and Elsa –though Elsa is not technically a Disney Princess.
-Some fans have questioned he sexuality of both of these characters, but Disney has not confirmed anything regarding this issue.
+Raya is not the first female Disney character not to have a male love interest within the film.
+She follows Moana and Elsa –though Elsa is not technically a Disney Princess.
+Some fans have questioned the sexuality of both of these characters, but Disney has not confirmed anything regarding this issue.

-Because of this, many fans feel as though this is just another Disney film to “stop short of presenting a major character as explicitly queer”.
+Because of this, many fans feel this is just another Disney film to “stop short of presenting a major character as explicitly queer.”

-As mentioned before, this is not the first time Disney has hinted at a Disney character representing the queer community.
-In fact, in addition to Frozen’s Elsa, many were quick to believe Josh Gad’s Lefou was romantically interested in Luke Evans’s Gaston in the live-action Beauty and the Beast.
+As mentioned, this is not the first time Disney has hinted at a Disney character representing the queer community.
+In addition to Frozen’s Elsa, many were quick to believe Josh Gad’s Lefou was romantically interested in Luke Evans’s Gaston in the live-action Beauty and the Beast.

-Before the second Frozen film debuted, songwriter Kristen Anderson-Lopez spoke on the topic of Elsa and a love-interest, confirming she would not be getting one and why that was okay.
+Before the second Frozen film debuted, songwriter Kristen Anderson-Lopez spoke about Elsa and a love interest, confirming she would not get one and why that was okay.
 “Like the first movie, Elsa is not just defined by a romantic interest,” Anderson-Lopez explained at the 2019 D23 Expo.
-“That’s not a story that we wanted to tell at this point in time.
-What we really wanted to tell was if you have these powers, how do you grow and change and find your place in the world and find answers that haven’t been found before?”
+“That’s not a story we wanted to tell at this point.
+What we wanted to tell was if you have these powers, how do you grow and change and find your place in the world and find answers that haven’t been found before?”